-The show Kevin is watching in the first scene is a fictitious game show called Ding Dang Dong.
-Appropriately, it was taped on the set of an actual game show called '$100,000 Fortune Hunt--Illinois'.
-The host in that scene is Bob Eubanks from The Newlywed Game (1966).
+The show Kevin is watching in the first scene, is a fictitious game show called Ding Dang Dong.
+Appropriately, it was taped on the set of an actual game show, called "$100,000 Fortune Hunt--Illinois".
+The host in that scene is Bob Eubanks of The Newlywed Game (1966) fame.

-For the T.V. version, about twenty minutes of the film is edited in very small sections because the film is exactly two hours.
-In order to watch the full version on T.V., the time slot is extended to two and a half hours.
+For the television version, about twenty minutes of the film is edited in very small sections, because the film is exactly two hours.
+In order to watch the full version on television, the time slot is extended to two and a half hours.

-Up until after the release of Home Alone 3 (1997), the first two Home Alone films were not seen packaged together as one unit for purchase.
-This wouldn't come until after the fourth film was released on home video, thus creating it a four movie collection on DVD, which has been long out of print.
-With this in consideration, it would also make any VHS tapes of the fourth film a collectors item.
-The first film finally got it's special edition release in 2006 while Home Alone 2: Lost In New York has get it's own updated release.
+Until Home Alone 3 (1997) came out on video, the first two Home Alone films had never been packaged together as one unit for sale.
+When the fourth film was released on home video, a four movie collection on was released DVD was released.
+Any VHS tape of the fourth film is a collector's item.
+The first film finally got a special edition release in 2006.
+This movie has yet to get an updated release.

 The first two Home Alone films are not the only John Hughes films that Ralph Foody has been in.
 He's from Chicago, so he's a natural choice for appearing in a Hughes movie.
 More notably, he plays the old man who steals the ring from Jim Belushi in Curly Sue (1991).

 On Home Alone (1990) the Soda that we can see Fuller drink during the movie is Pepsi Cola.
-In Home Alone 2 they promote Coca-Cola.
+In this movie, they promote Coca-Cola.
 However when Kevin arrives to New York City, you can see a giant Pepsi Cola sign on the landscape scenes.

-Kevin gets yelled at by one of his family members for something that he did earlier in this sequel and in the original movie.
-Kevin gets yelled at by Buzz at the end of the original for destroying his room and yelled at by his dad at the end of this sequel for spending $967 on room service at the hotel.
+Kevin gets yelled at by one of his family members for something that he did in both movies.
+Kevin gets yelled at by Buzz at the end of the original for destroying his room, and yelled at by his dad at the end of this movie, for spending nine hundred sixty-seven dollars on room service at the hotel.

-In the novelization for Young Sherlock Holmes (1985), Watson says London is the largest and richest city in the world; Kate says New York is one of the biggest cities in the world and director Chris Columbus scripted the other film.
+In the novelization for Young Sherlock Holmes (1985), Watson says London is the largest and richest city in the world; Kate says New York City is one of the biggest cities in the world, and Chris Columbus scripted the other film.

-Frank Oz: After Harry Lime (Joe Pesci) and Marv Merchants (Daniel Stern) leave the fish market and walk down the sidewalk, Marv steals money from the red donation can.
-Right after Marv says "Now we're the sticky bandits" the scene changes and you can catch a brief glimpse of Frank Oz placing money into the red donation can and walking away.
+Frank Oz: After Harry Lime and Marv Merchants leave the fish market and walk down the sidewalk, Marv steals money from the red donation can.
+Right after Marv says "Now we're the sticky bandits" the scene changes.
+Frank Oz places money into the red donation can and walks away.